Table of Contents

 Radon is a colorless and odorless gas that naturally arises in the soil.
 Radon gas occurs when elements such as uranium and radium degrade in the rock and soil underneath your home.
 For those who can’t remember their high school chemistry lesson, uranium and radium are radioactive.

 A common cause of lung cancer in the United States is radon gas.
-Radon isn’t a concern outside since it evaporates fast into the environment, leaving only trace amounts of the air you breathe.
+Radon isn’t a concern outside since it evaporates fast into the environment.
+It leaves only trace amounts of the air you breathe.

 In contrast, if your house contains tight seals – as many modern homes are because of high-quality insulation and air sealing, you’re at risk.
 It can happen because radon may become trapped within and accumulate in dangerous amounts.
 Because radon is odorless and invisible, the only way to determine whether you have a problem is to have a radon inspection.